|Distance||0.5 miles roundtrip|

 The tour leaves from within the visitor center, where you will take an elevator deep into the cave.
 The ranger will have you walk across chemically treated mats to prevent the spread of white nose syndrome, a disease destroying bat populations in caves across the country, and then you'll enter the cave in a large room with a metal platform.
 All along the walls, you can see the crystals that were the inspiration for the name Jewel Cave, as pictured below.
 After the ranger's short introduction to the cave, the ranger will lead you down stairs into the cave.

 After the hour and 20 minutes elapses, the ranger will lead you back up the elevator and into the light once more.
 Check out the exhibits in the visitor center if you haven't already to learn more about the cave you just experienced.
 I hope you enjoy your cave tour!
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter and Instagram!
+Connect with me using the social media links below and share your adventures!

 No dogs are allowed within the cave.
 Despite being only a half mile long, the amount of stairs makes this a difficult tour for small children.
 In addition, note that children may not be carried except for infants and toddlers in front-carriers and that strollers, backpack carriers, and diaper bags are prohibited in the cave.
 If you do have young children, the Discovery Talk is a ranger recommended alternative.
 Backpacks, food and drink of any kind (including water bottles!), purses, walking sticks, and hiking poles are all not allowed in the cave and must be safely stowed in your vehicle.